Optimizing the Hit Finding Algorithm for Liquid Argon TPC Neutrino Detectors Using Parallel Architectures: Standalone Hit Finder

 We implemented multi-threading in the standalone fitting code using \texttt{OpenMP}~\cite{OpenMP}.
-There are several levels of parallelism implicit in the signal processing, some of particular relevance are that, each neutrino event is independent, and every region of interest within an event is also independent.
+There are several levels of parallelism implicit in the signal processing; of particular relevance to this work, the neutrino events are independent, and regions of interest within an event are also independent.
 Each of these are looped over separately within the hit finding algorithm, and each of these loops can be directly translated into an \texttt{omp parallel for}, with the ROI loop requiring an \texttt{omp critical} region to synchronize the output of the algorithm.
 Dynamic thread scheduling along with these two levels of parallelism achieves the best performance.
 We find near ideal scaling at low thread counts, and the speed increases by up to a factor of 30 for 80 threads on SKL, and up to a factor of 98 for 260 threads on KNL, as illustrated in Fig.~\ref{fig-mrqdt-mthr}.
 The scaling performance can be characterized in terms of Amdahl's law~\cite{Amdahl:1967}:

 where $S$ is the speedup, $p$ is the parallel fraction of the code, and $N$ is the number of parallel resources used, which is the number of threads in this case.
-The scaling results of our code correspond to an effective parallel fraction of about 98\% on SKL and better than 99\% on KNL by comparing to the scaling from Ahmdal's law.
+The scaling results of our code correspond to an effective parallel fraction of about 98\% on SKL and better than 99\% on KNL by comparing to the scaling from Amdahl's law.
 When parallelizing only over regions of interest the parallel fraction is about 97\%.

 In a standalone environment we are able to see significant improvements to the computing time required to identify hits for a LArTPC experiment.
 These can then be ported to the experiment code base so that experiments can use them to analyze their data, as will be described in the next section.